alexa/alexa-auto-sdk/modules/alexa/README.md

 | playerCookie      | String  |   A player may declare arbitrary information for itself. optional |
 | spiVersion      | String  |   "1.0" required  |

 `supportedOperations` should list the operations which the local media source supports.
-Below is a list of all `supportedOperations`:
+Below is a list of all `SupportedPlaybackOperation`:

 ```
 LocalMediaSource::SupportedPlaybackOperation::PLAY,